danielmarin589/OpenGL_Solar_System_Simulation/README.txt

-PSA: In order to run both of the project you should open the Task2.sln file.
+PSA: In order to run the project you should open the Task2.sln file.

 Firstly, in order to create a sphere in my project I used the Sphere class found on the website http://www.songho.ca/opengl/gl_sphere.html#sphere (the one that you gave us).
 I placed the class into a header and imported it into my project, calling functions from it in my main so as to create a sphere.
 Basically I'm using only one set of coordinates of sphere centered in (0,0,0), coordinates which I send to the buffer.
 What I actually do is, I render multiple spheres with coordinates (0,0,0) from the buffer and translate their position each time,so that I get 8 planets and a sun (9 spheres total).